MathieuGr02/mathieugr.github.io/_Algorithms-Datastructures/2024-04-22-datastructures.md

 Arrays store a sequence of elements, where the amount of elements in an array is fixed and we can access them by their index.

-Suppose the array starts at the memory index of $a$ and each array element occupies $b$ bytes.
+Suppose the array starts at the memory index of $a$ and each array element occupies $b$ bytes and the first index position is denoted by $s$.
 Then we know that the element at index i occupies the memory range:

 $$
 [a + b(i - s), \ a + b(i - s + 1) - 1]